tylerjssmith/website/content/visualizations/index.md

 Below, a bar plot shows loadings for a principal components analysis (PCA) of drinking water elements.
 Arsenic may co-occur with other elements, some of which are toxicologically significant.
 PCA was used to identify which elements tend to co-occur, which suggests typical exposure patterns in the population.

 Four of 16 components explained 73.4% of total variance.
-Arsenic tended to co-occur with several toxicologically significant elements, including iron (Fe) and manganese (Mn).
+As shown by PC1, arsenic (As) tended to co-occur with several toxicologically significant elements, including iron (Fe) and manganese (Mn).

 ![The image shows bar plots indicating the loadings from a principal components analysis of drinking water elements.](/bar_pca.png)